Should I Accept a Settlement Offer From the Insurance Company in Ocala, FL?

 Allegations of Contributory Fault

 A common tactic used by insurance companies is to shift some of the blame for the cause of the accident to the victim.
 By doing so, the insurance company decreases the amount of money it must pay for the claim.

-Florida’s pure comparative fault laws do not bar you from receiving compensation for an accident or injury.
+Florida’s modified comparative fault laws do not automatically bar you from receiving compensation for an accident or injury unless you were 51% or more at fault.
 However, it decreases the amount you receive by your level of fault.
-Therefore, if you are 50% at fault for the cause of an auto accident, your settlement amount is reduced by one-half.
+Therefore, if you are 30% at fault for the cause of an auto accident, your settlement amount is reduced by 30%.